FreedomWriter/node-boilerplate/SQL/9-AND-OR-NOT-keywords.md

 There is an order of operations
 OR creates a new branch of the filter, the following query will not consider anything before it.

+So we could say, when using `NOT`, if the boolean expression is `false` the data will be returned.